Prompt follow-up

 Practical prompts to bring to your next appointment — not a script, a starting point.

-6. What side effects should I plan for during treatment?
+6. What side effects and recovery should I expect with each main option?

 A note on using this list